-As listed in the NPFMC FMPs and NMFS regulations, the only legal gears for taking P. cod in the Alaskan fisheries are pelagic trawl, bottom trawl, jig, longline, and pot.
-Regulations pertaining to vessel and gear markings in the P. cod fishery are established in NMFS and ADFG regulations as prescribed in the annual management measures published in the Federal Register.
-There was no evidence that indicated the marking of gear is not being followed, or is not effective.
+As listed in the FMPs and in NMFS regulations, the only legal gears for taking Pacific cod in the Alaskan fisheries are pelagic trawl, bottom trawl, jig, longline, and pot.
+Regulations pertaining to vessel and gear markings in the Pacific cod fishery are established in NMFS and ADFG regulations as prescribed in the annual management measures published in the Federal Register.
+There was no evidence that indicated the marking of gear is not being followed or is not effective.
 No destructive gears such as dynamite or poison are permitted, nor is there any evidence that such methods are being used illegally.
-There is no evidence that regulations involving gear selectivity in the P. cod fisheries are being circumvented either by omission, or through the illegal use of gear technology.
+There is no evidence that regulations involving gear selectivity in the Pacific cod fisheries are being circumvented either by omission, or through the illegal use of gear technology.
 Evidence provided by fishing fleets indicates that lost fishing gear is minimal.
 A NOAA (2015) study shows ghost fishing mortality and gear loss for derelict trawl (and other gears such as longline) are likely to be lower in comparison to gillnets and trap gears, although less in known of the effects of derelict trawls and longlines.

-NPFMC and BOF have extensive processes in place to allow for identifying and consulting with domestic parties having interest in the Alaskan P. cod fisheries.
-The NPFMC is responsible for allocation of the P. cod resource among user groups in Alaskan waters, and the Alaskan Board of Fisheries (BOF) public meeting process provides a regularly scheduled public forum for all interested individuals, fishermen, fishing organizations, environmental organizations, Alaskan Native organizations and other governmental and non-governmental entities that catch P. cod off Alaska to participate in the development of legal regulations for fisheries.
-Organisations and individuals involved in the fishery and management process have been identified.
-The Alaska P. cod management process has many stakeholders, including license holders, processors, fishermen's organizations, cooperatives, coalitions, the states of Alaska, Washington, and Oregon, CDQ groups, and environmental groups.
-The NPFMC process is the primary means for soliciting stakeholder information important to the fisheries, and this is fully transparent and open to the public.
+The Council and BOF have extensive processes in place to allow for identifying and consulting with domestic parties having interest in the Alaskan Pacific cod fisheries.
+The Council is responsible for allocation of the Pacific cod resource among user groups in Alaskan waters, and the BOF public meeting process provides a regularly scheduled public forum for all interested individuals, fishermen, fishing organizations, environmental organizations, Alaskan Native organizations and other governmental and non-governmental entities that catch Pacific cod off Alaska to participate in the development of legal regulations for fisheries.
+Organizations and individuals involved in the fishery and management process have been identified.
+The Alaska Pacific cod management process has many stakeholders, including license holders, processors, fishermen's organizations, cooperatives, coalitions, the states of Alaska, Washington, and Oregon, CDQ groups, and environmental groups.
+The Council's process is the primary means for soliciting stakeholder information important to the fisheries, and this is fully transparent and open to the public.
 Proposals for management measures may come from the public, state and federal agencies, advisory groups, or Council members.
-Fishing industry stakeholders work extensively with fishery scientists, managers, and other industry members on various initiatives to ensure sustainability of the P. cod fisheries.
+Fishing industry stakeholders work extensively with fishery scientists, managers, and other industry members on various initiatives to ensure sustainability of the Pacific cod fisheries.

-The NPFMC established a Rural Outreach Committee in 2009 to improve outreach and communications with rural communities and Alaska Native entities and develop a method for systematic documentation of Alaska Native and community participation in the development of fishery management actions.
-The Western Alaska Community Development Quota (CDQ) Program, established by NPFMC in 1992, allocates a percentage of all Bering Sea and Aleutian Islands quotas for groundfish, prohibited species, halibut, and crab to eligible communities.
-There are approximately 65 communities within a fifty-mile radius of the BS coastline who participate in the program.
+The Council established a Rural Outreach Committee in 2009 to improve outreach and communications with rural communities and Alaska Native entities and develop a method for systematic documentation of Alaska Native and community participation in the development of fishery management actions.
+The

+Western Alaska CDQ Program, established by the Council in 1992, allocates a percentage of all BSAI quotas for groundfish, prohibited species, halibut, and crab to eligible communities.
+There are approximately 65 communities within a 50-mile radius of the BS coastline who participate in the program.